What is e-waste?

 E-waste is responsible for 70 per cent of toxic chemicals found in landfills - a standard cathode ray tube from a television, for example, contains about two kgs of lead.
 E-waste can also contain precious metals that can be repurposed, such as gold, silver and copper.

-Before making any decisions, consider the three Rs of waste disposal.
-Reduce, re-use and recycle.
+Instead of tossing that old electronic, first consider the three Rs of waste disposal: reduce, re-use and recycle.